strimzi/strimzi.github.io/_posts/2020-09-22-data-explorer-kafka-connect.md

 strimzi-connect-cluster-status                                5            1
 ```

 Here is snippet of the connector (`KafkaConnector`) definition - it's just a way to capture configuration and metadata for the connector you want to install.
-Notice how the individual properties (from the `Secret`) are actually referenced:

 ```yaml
 apiVersion: kafka.strimzi.io/v1alpha1